 Credit default schmucks

 Shuman’s case for pulling money out of Wall Street and bringing it back home is a strong one.
 Unless you’ve been living in a cave for the last few years, you know that investing in stocks has been a stomach-churning roller coaster, with speculators and other greedheads nearly bringing down the global financial system in 2008.
 And unless you believe stockbrokers’ hype, returns for the ordinary investor have been mostly down.
 Before investing in stocks you may want to read articles and guides to check if you are investing correctly, maybe you would like to check out how to invest in stocks if you live in Canada, if that is your current region.
 You shouldn’t go into this industry with the hopes of only making money.
 There are risks that come with investing in stocks, but once you know the rules and how to go about it all, you’ll start to feel confident in making better decisions.
-Just like with anything new, it wouldn’t harm you to do a quick search into something like Stocktrades and taking your time to learn more about investing in stock.
+Nevertheless, it would make sense to start with free stocks, just to minimise the risk of you losing money.
+There are legit companies who can help you with that, should you decide to give it a go.
+Like with anything new, it wouldn’t harm you to do a quick search into something like Stocktrades and taking your time to learn more about investing in stock.
 This could come in handy sooner than you think.

 With job losses, foreclosures and bankruptcies at levels not seen since the thirties, the Great Recession has stripped many families of their investments, leaving barely enough to cover weekly gas and food.